Night School (1981 film)

-Night School (also known as Terror Eyes in the United Kingdom) is a 1981 American slasher film directed by Ken Hughes and starring Rachel Ward, in her film debut, Leonard Mann, and Drew Snyder.
-The plot revolves around a series of brutal murders in Boston, Massachusetts.
-Alfred Sole was the film's original director, but he passed on the project.
-Hughes was ultimately brought in to direct, and Night School was his final film.
+Night School (also released as Terror Eyes) is a 1981 American slasher film directed by Ken Hughes and starring Rachel Ward, Leonard Mann, and Drew Snyder.
+The plot follows a series of brutal decapitation murders occurring around a women's night college in Boston, Massachusetts.
+It marked the debut feature film of Ward, and the final film directed by Hughes.
 The music score was composed by Brad Fiedel.

-The film premiered at the Avoriaz Fantastic Film Festival in 1981.

-Night School was released theatrically in the United States on September 11, 1981, and was panned by critics upon release.
-In England, it became a video nasty.

-The film has developed a small cult following among slasher fans, and was given its first DVD release by Warner Archive with a remastered transfer in 2011.
+Filmed on location in Boston's Beacon Hill neighborhood, Night School premiered in January 1981 at the Avoriaz International Fantastic Film Festival in France, where director Hughes won the Terror Award and was nominated for the jury Grand Prize.
+It was theatrically released in France on May 13, 1981, and in the United Kingdom on July 3, 1981, under its working title, Terror Eyes.
+The film subsequently premiered in the United States on September 11, 1981, distributed by Paramount Pictures.

+Night School received mixed reviews from critics, with some praising Hughes's direction, while others criticized its screenplay and violence.
+In England, the film was included on the British Board of Film Classification's list of "video nasties" and was banned from home video release until 1985, when it was released with over a minute of footage excised.

 Plot

-Anne Barron is a teacher's aide at a daycare center in Boston.
-One evening, she is relaxing on the playground carousel when someone pulls up on a motorcycle, wearing a black motorcycle helmet.
-She is startled as the stranger pulls out a kukri and starts spinning the carousel.
-The terrified Anne goes around until the kukri hits her.
+Outside of a Boston daycare center, teacher's aid Anne Barron is brutally decapitated by a kukri-armed assailant wearing a black motorcycle helmet.
 Lt.
 Judd Austin is the policeman assigned to the case.
 As he gets to the scene, he sees the girl decapitated with her head in a nearby bucket.
-The distraught director of the center tells Judd that Anne worked there during the day and was attending night classes at Wendall College.
+The distraught director of the center tells Judd that Anne worked there during the day and was attending night classes at Wendell College.

-At the hospital, Judd and his partner Taj discuss a similar case from the previous week, in which another girl was found decapitated with her head in a pond.
-They wonder if there's any connection between the two murders.
+At the hospital, Judd and his partner Taj discuss a similar case from the previous week, in which another girl was decapitated with her head found in a pond.
+They wonder if there is any connection between the two murders.
 At Wendell, the administrator Helene Griffin tells Judd that Anne was close to a girl named Kim Morrison.
-When asked if Anne had a boyfriend, Kim tells Judd that Anne was indeed involved with someone, but she doesn't know who.
+When asked if Anne had a boyfriend, Kim tells Judd that Anne was involved with someone, but she does not know who.
 Judd enters Professor Millett's anthropology class to speak with him about Anne.
-The professor doesn't provide much information, but he introduces Judd to an exchange student named Eleanor Adjai.
+The professor provides little information but introduces Judd to a British exchange student named Eleanor Adjai.
 Eleanor leaves the school and goes to the local diner.
 There, she is creeped out by Gary, the busboy who appears to have mental issues.
-The waitress Carol asks Eleanor if she's in Millett's class and implies that he sleeps around, irritating Eleanor and she leaves.
+The waitress, Carol, asks Eleanor if she is in Millett's class and implies that he sleeps around, irritating Eleanor, and she leaves.
 Gary follows her home.
 When she realizes this, she runs the rest of the way and quickly locks her door.
-She gets into the shower but someone tries to break in.
-Frightened, she gets out of the shower, only to find that it's Professor Millett, her boyfriend who had been locked out by accident.
+Eleanor gets into the shower, but someone tries to break in.
+Frightened, she gets out of the shower, only to find that it is Professor Millett, her boyfriend, who was locked out by accident.